faridarif/faridarif.github.io/all_collections/_posts/2023-04-29-Basic-Cisco-Switch-and-Router-Configuration.md

 - *An IP address is assigned to the VLAN interface.
 An IP address can't be assigned to an interface port.
 By default, all interface ports is in VLAN 1 (Native VLAN by default).*
 - *There are differences between a switch port and routed port.
 A routed port is a physical port that can route IP traffic (Layer 3/Network Layer) to another device.*
 - *This command shows an example of creating a VLAN interaface using the "int vlan" command and assigning an IP address to the interface VLAN 1.*
-- *The "no shutdown" command will bring the interface "up", while the "shutdown" command will shut down the interface, and the status of the interface will be "administratively down".*
+- *The `no shutdown` command will bring the interface "up", while the `shutdown` command will shut down the interface, and the status of the interface will be "administratively down".*
 ```bash
 Switch(config)# int vlan 1
 Switch(config-if)# ip address <ip-address> <subnet-mask>